rodispantelis/SFC-Embedding/DataCenters/Distributed-DeepLearning_v1/README.md

 * **EVgraphs_v1**.
 [Collections of VNF-graphs.](EVgraphs)

-A simple way to test these algorithms is to download the whole repository and run the jar files from console (use jdk-15) without changing the file structure.
+A simple way to test these algorithms is to download the repository and run the executable .jar file in the [Deep Learning directory](SFCdistributed-DL_jar_doc) from console (use jdk-15) without changing the file structure.

  [Service Function Chain Embedding.](https://rodispantelis.github.io/SFC-Embedding/DataCenters)